mohasal0101/reading-notes/README.md

 ## Code 102 - Intro to Software Development
 ## Code 201 - Foundations of Software Development
 ## Code 301 - Intermediate Software Development
+### What is a "Component" ?

 ## Code 401 - Advanced Software Development
+<p> A component is a software object, intended to interact with other components and exporting high-level interface, encapsulating certain functionality or a set of functionalities.
+It has an obviously defined interface and conforms to a recommended behavior common to all components within an architecture.</p>